-- 2.4.6 3.8 Urban Growth Centre (Downtown Guelph) - 1.
-The Urban Growth Centre is Downtown Guelph as identified on Schedule 1B.
-The precise boundary of the Urban Growth Centre will be clearly defined through a the detailed secondary plan for Downtown.
+3.8 Urban Growth Centre (Downtown)

+- 1. The Urban Growth Centre is Downtown as identified on Schedule 1.
+The precise boundary of the Urban Growth Centre will be clearly defined through the detailed secondary plan for Downtown.
 The Urban Growth Centre is hereafter referred to as Downtown. - 2.
-Downtown Guelph will continue to be a focal area for investment in office-related employment, commercial, recreational, cultural, entertainment, and institutional uses while attracting a significant share of the City's residential growth. - 3.
-The Ddowntown will be maintained and strengthened as the heart of the community and will be the preferred location for major office and major institutional uses as well as major transit infrastructure including a major transit station. - 2.4.6.1 4.
-Downtown Guelph will be planned and designed to: - a) i)-Aachieve a minimum density target of 150 people and jobs combined per hectare by 2031, which is measured across the entire Downtown; - b) ii)-Serve as a high density major employment area that will attract provincially and potentially nationally and internationally significant uses: - e) iii)-Pprovide for additional residential development, including affordable housing, major offices, commercial and appropriate institutional development in order to promote live/work opportunities and economic vitality in the Downtown; - d) iv) Mmaintain, enhance and promote cultural heritage resources, the natural heritage system, unique streetscapes and landmarks within the Downtown; - e) v)-Ddevelop additional public infrastructure and services; public open space; and tourist, recreational, entertainment, and cultural facilities within the Downtown; and - f) vi)-Aaccommodate a major transit station and associated multi modal transportation facilities within the-Downtown, which facilitates both inter and intra-city transit service. - ITEM 14: The purpose of 'ITEM 14' is to renumber section 2.4.7 Major Transit Station Area to Section 3.9 and amend to remove the definition from the policy.
+Downtown will continue to be a focal area for investment in office-related employment, commercial, recreational, cultural, entertainment and institutional uses while attracting a significant share of the city's residential growth. - 3.
+Downtown will be maintained and strengthened as the heart of the community and will be the preferred location for major office and major institutional uses as well as major transit infrastructure including a major transit station. - 4.
+Downtown will be planned and designed to: - i) achieve a minimum density target of 150 people and jobs combined per hectare by 2031, which is measured across the entire Downtown; - ii) serve as a high density major employment area that will attract provincially and potentially nationally and internationally significant uses; - iii) provide for additional residential development, including affordable housing, major offices, commercial and appropriate institutional development in order to promote live/work opportunities and economic vitality in Downtown; - iv) maintain, enhance and promote cultural heritage resources, the Natural Heritage System, unique streetscapes and landmarks within Downtown; - develop additional public infrastructure and services; public open space; and tourist, recreational, entertainment, and cultural facilities within Downtown; and - vi) accommodate a major transit station and associated multi-modal transportation facilities within Downtown, which facilitates both inter and intracity transit service.